LLM Fundamentals

 Consumer Plans

-- Free: Limited access to older models
+- Free: Limited access, often older models

-- $20-30/month: Full access to latest models, higher rate limits
+- $20-30/month: Full access to current models, higher rate limits

-- $200+/month: Professional/Pro plans with even more capacity
+- $200+/month: Pro tiers with even more capacity

 API Pricing (Pay Per Use)

-- Input tokens: $0.15-$15 per 1M tokens
+- Input tokens: $0.15 to $15 per 1M tokens

-- Output tokens: $0.60-$75 per 1M tokens
+- Output tokens: $0.60 to $75 per 1M tokens

 - Varies by model size and speed

-Example: Analyzing a 10-page document (5K tokens) with GPT-5:
+A worked example.
+Analyzing a 10-page document (about 5K tokens) with GPT-5:

 - Input: ~$0.08